Current people and projects:

 My research interests are based in hydrogeology.
-I am investigating the amount of groundwater contribution to the Colorado River for my thesis, Quantifying the Base Flow of the Colorado River Through a Water Budget Analysis.
-This study funded by the National Park Service and the US Bureau of Land Management involves a broad synthesis of extant data and the collection of new data where gaps exist in the literature.
-Part of my research investigates the understudied drainage basins in southern Utah and Northern Arizona to quantify the base flow of the tributaries to the Colorado River in these regions.
-Another aspect of this work involves identifying and evaluating the surface water and groundwater policies surrounding the river.
-This research will shed light to on the water resource issues within the basin states and help water managers better allocate the resource.
-In my career I hope to continue to work in the water resource management field and help to balance the growing need for natural resources with what is sustainable.
+I investigated the amount of groundwater contribution to the Colorado River for my thesis, Quantifying the Base Flow of the Colorado River Through a Water Budget Analysis.
+This study funded by the National Park Service and the US Bureau of Land Management involved a broad synthesis of extant data and the collection of new data where gaps exist in the literature.

 Bachelor of Science Environmental & Sustainability Studies.
 Graduating class Spring, 2020